Rachus/SDS200A/tools/readme.md

 A tool that reads a pcap file specified as first argument and prints python function calls to stdout.
 The functions are defined in other files.
-This can be used to replay traces.
+This can be used to quickly create python files that can replay recorded traces.

 ## pcapdump